Marker, Craig D.

 Craig D. Marker

 Dr. Marker has clinical experience with a variety of patient populations.
 He specializes in the use of cognitive-behavioral therapy (CBT) for anxiety.
-Her current teaching responsibilities include research methods and statistics courses.
+His current teaching responsibilities include research methods and statistics courses.

 Dr. Marker conducts research on anxiety and increasing healthy behaviors.
 He has published over 50 articles in peer-reviewed journals and written a text on Generalized Anxiety Disorder.

 Dr. Marker is an active member of the Association for Behavioral and Cognitive Therapies and the Association for Psychological Science.
 He has been involved with numerous grants from the NIH.